Home Greek Winter Camping

 1_Access_to_the_Camp.JPG

 Building is still taking place on the Kampingplatz.
-The workers hope that it will be ready in time for your holiday.
+The workers are striving to make sure it will be ready in time for your holiday.

 2_Work_in_Progress.JPG